Frequently Asked Questions

-The Little Rock AFB Compatible Use Study (CUS) is a cooperative planning effort conducted as a joint venture between Little Rock AFB, Pulaski County, White County, Lonoke County, Cabot, Jacksonville, Sherwood and other jurisdictions and stakeholders in proximity to the base.
-The study is administered by the Jacksonville Economic Development and Cultural Alliance and co-funded through a grant from the Department of Defense (DOD), Office of Economic Adjustment (OEA).
+The Little Rock AFB Compatible Use Study (CUS) was a cooperative planning effort conducted as a joint venture between Little Rock AFB, Pulaski County, White County, Lonoke County, Cabot, Jacksonville, Sherwood and other jurisdictions and stakeholders in proximity to the base.
+The study was administered by the Jacksonville Economic Development and Cultural Alliance and co-funded through a grant from the Department of Defense (DOD), Office of Economic Adjustment (OEA).

 - Preserving long-term land use compatibility between the installation and the surrounding communities;

 - Sustaining the operational mission of the Air Force in nearby communities while protecting the quality of life of nearby residents and businesses;

 - Enhancing communication and coordination among local and regional stakeholders; and